2DGD-F0TH/2DGD_F0TH/chapters/002_Maths.md

 Numerical Analysis
 ------------------

 Here we will give some pointers over some algorithms and methods that may be useful to better explain some topics treated in this book.
-Feel free to skip or quickly read this section if you don't want to dive into too much detail over this kind of math.
+Feel free to skip or quickly read this section if you don't want to dive into too much detail over this kind of maths.

 ### Newton-Raphson method {#newtonmethod}